ipdev99/mModule_iYTv/README.md

 **Magisk Module**
 _Simple module that uses mount to replace installed regular YouTube with the Vanced version._

-### About
+### Description
-This module will mount Vanced YouTube over the installed regular version.
+This module will overlay the Vanced apk file over the regular YouTube apk file.
-This requires the regular YouTube to be installed as a user app and has to be the same version as Vanced.
+Requires regular Google YouTube to be installed as a _user_ app.
+Both versions need to match.

 ### Download
 Available in the releases tab.
 [Link](https://github.com/ipdev99/mModule_iYTv/releases)